 that moments of pure magic happened, of sublime playing together

-So what I really like, is adventurous playing.
+What I like is adventurous playing.
 When you play a solo,

-you can do this safety first.
-You just play what you always play.
+you can play safety first.
+You play what you always play.

-This is very boring most of the time.
+This is boring most of the time.
 Hurray for taking chances!

 Taking chances makes your solo so lively and adventurous, that its

 really worth a few mistakes.
 So: I love mistakes.
 Small mistakes, big mistakes, I love

 Let me explain quickly what is meant by a turnaround.
 This is a